 A wind rose is a chart which gives a view of how wind speed and wind direction are distributed at a particular location over a specific period of time.
 It is a very useful representation because a large quantity of data can be summarised in a single plot.
 Wind roses contain important information and are used in different fields as, for example, in air quality studies, in designing energy saving buildings, and in positioning wind turbines.

-We have considered only the wind roses obtained from at least 100 events.
+Only the wind roses obtained from at least 100 events have been considered.
 The percentile distribution of the number of measures within the METAR files with more than 100 measures is shown below.
-The maximum number of measures, which is about 38500 (roughly one every 15 minutes), is carried out at Leeuwarden (The Netherlands).
-The median of the distribution corresponds to about 9200 measures, which approximately means one measure each hour of the year.
+The maximum number of measures, which is about 38500 (about one every 15 minutes), is carried out at Leeuwarden and Drachten (both in The Netherlands).
+The median of the distribution corresponds to 9158 measures, which approximately means one measure each hour of the year.

-We are aware that some wind roses indicate an unrealistic maximum wind speed, and we will check them to correct the problem.
-Such high wind speeds are wrongly indicated within the original METAR files and often are refer to a single hour of a year, therefore the shape of the wind roses is not affected.
+Some wind roses indicate an unrealistic maximum wind speed, and they will be checked and corrected.
+Such high wind speeds are wrongly reported within the original METAR files and often are contained in a single record of a whole year, therefore the shape of the wind roses is not affected.
 Simply do not consider the maximum wind speed if it is unrealistic.

 If you need more professional wind roses and more complex analysis of your data, you might want to evaluate WindRose PRO.